Driving on a Suspended License in Michigan

 A Michigan traffic ticket lawyer at Freedman Law Group can help if you are facing charges of driving on a suspended license.
 Let us look over your case and determine what we can do to best assist you.
 Your initial case evaluation with a lawyer at our firm is free, and you can find out more about your legal rights and what options you have to avoid a conviction.

-We have over 26 years of legal experience and a great deal of knowledge in this field that we can apply to your defense.
+We have 59 combined years of legal experience and a great deal of knowledge in this field that we can apply to your defense.
 If you or someone you know was accused of driving with a suspended license, contact our Michigan criminal defense attorneys today to learn more about what can be done to help you.
 Contact a Michigan traffic ticket lawyer at Freedman Law Group to contest your driving on a suspended license charges.